|

 - No logfile access (page tagging) :

-From 3.013, you do not need to have logfile access to in order to use
+You do not need to have logfile access to in order to use

 W3Perl.
 Thanks to a small piece of javascript you have to insert in